Ndanu-eng/BANK-CHURN-PREDICTION/README.md

  !git checkout -b your-branch-name -q #meaning quite mode
   ```

-## WORK ON YOUR NOTEBOOK

-Every person Creates their notebook according to the task in the milestone and works on it then pushes it.

 ## Mount and Copy  your Notebook to a  working directory

 Replace the datacleaning.ipynb with the file you are personally working on i.e edaanalysis.ipynb etc..